Nishanth-error/vsdRiscvSoc/week1.md

-# 📆 WEEK-1 : TASK-1 :RISCV_Toolchain Setup Tasks & Uniqueness Test
+# 📆 WEEK-1 :
+# TASK-1 :RISCV_Toolchain Setup Tasks
 ## 🎯 Objective:
  To install RISCV_toolchain along with an ISA simulator and a Proxy kernel and some other base developer tools to develop, compile, simulate, and test RISC-V programs without real hardware.
  ## 📋 Prerequisites